How FCAC handles your complaint

 Federally regulated financial institutions must comply with certain obligations when they deal with consumers.
 For example, when opening a bank account, they must provide information that is clear, simple and not misleading.
 These are known as market conduct obligations.

-FCAC investigates complaints about financial institutions that relate to possible breaches of market conduct obligations.
-This can be a breach of a law, regulation, code of conduct or public commitment.
+FCAC examines complaints about financial institutions that relate to market conduct obligations.
+These can be obligations stemming from a law, regulation, code of conduct or public commitment.
 Any consumer can file a complaint about a federally regulated financial institution with FCAC at no cost.

-Keep in mind that FCAC doesn’t resolve individual disputes and doesn’t provide redress or compensation.
+Financial Consumer Agency of Canada does not resolve individual disputes and does not provide redress or compensation.

-Find the complaint-handling process for your financial institution.
+Find the complaint-handling process for your financial institution to resolve your issue.

 FCAC monitors issues raised by merchants under the Code of Conduct for the Credit and Debit Card Industry in Canada (the Code).
 FCAC also monitors the implementation of the Code by PCNOs and supervises PCNOs to determine if they comply with the Payment Card Network Act.